JoinColony/colonyNetwork/docs/interfaces/extensions/evaluatedexpenditure.md

 Without this extension, payout modifiers can only be set by the Arbitration permission once the expenditure is locked, making it tedious to implement evaluation workflows.

+_This is a Colony Extension which conforms to the extension interface found [here](icolonyextension.md)._

 ## Interface Methods